-This massaged cashew kale caesar salad features a creamy, umami-packed vegan dressing and homemade croutons.
-(This article has been updated from its original December 2019 version).
+This massaged vegan kale caesar salad has a creamy, umami-packed cashew dressing and homemade croutons.

-Caesar salad has got to be one of the world’s most beloved salads.
-Well, here in the US at least, seeing as it’s on nearly every restaurant menu.
-Juicy leaves, funky dressing, crispy croutons… it’s just fun, ya know?
-As salads should be!
+Caesar salad’s gotta be one of the world’s most beloved salads.
+Well, here in the US at least, since it’s on nearly every restaurant menu.
+Juicy leaves, funky dressing, crispy croutons… who can resist?

 The inspiration for this one came from Dig Inn, a fast-casual chain here in NYC and one of my favorite lunch spots.
-They’re experts in cooking all the seasonal vegetables, but the one I can never resist is the vegan cashew kale caesar.
-The kale is tender, the dressing is packed with umami – the only problem is that I always want seconds.
+All their vegetables are excellent, but the one I can never resist is the vegan kale caesar salad.
+The kale is tender, the dressing is creamy – it always leaves me wanting more.

-The first time I had Dig Inn’s caesar was around Friendsgiving season and I had two potlucks coming up.
-While eating my lunch, I realized a similar salad would be the perfect thing to bring.
-Since F-giving is typically an ode to beige food (potatoes, mac-and-cheese, etc.), I figured we could use some green to balance things out.
-My caesar turned out to be a hit at both parties, and has gone on to become a staple at all my gatherings since.
+The first time I had Dig Inn’s caesar was during Thanksgiving season and I had two potlucks coming up.
+While eating my lunch, I realized this would be the perfect thing to bring.
+Since the holiday is typically an ode to beige food (mashed potatoes, mac-and-cheese, etc.), I figured we could use some green to balance things out.
+The salad turned out to be a hit at both parties, and has become a staple at all my gatherings since.

 Why You Should Massage Your Kale

-If you’ve never massaged kale before, you may be a little weirded out.
-But trust me, if you want to eat your kale raw, a massage is a must!
+Apart from the cashew sauce, what makes this vegan kale caesar special is the art of the massage.
+If you’ve never massaged your kale before, you may be a little weirded out.
+But trust me, if you want to eat kale raw, it’s a must!

 Make-Ahead Notes

 You can prep all 3 elements (kale, croutons, dressing) in advance.
-When I make this cashew kale caesar for parties, I clean, stem, and tear up the kale the day before and keep it in the fridge.
-The croutons can be toasted, cooled completely, and kept in an airtight container at room temp for up to a day.
-The dressing can live in an airtight container in the fridge for ~5 days.
-This recipe makes 2 cups of dressing (enough for 2 large salads).
+When I make this caesar for parties, I clean, stem, and tear up the kale the day before and keep it in the fridge.
+The croutons can be toasted, cooled, and kept in an airtight container at room temp for up to a day.
+The dressing can live in an airtight container in the fridge for 4 days.

-If you plan to bring this to a potluck like I did, bring the 3 elements separately and assemble the salad when you get there.
-You don’t wanna massage it too early – otherwise it’ll dry out before you eat it.
+If you plan to bring this to a potluck, bring the 3 elements separately and assemble the salad when you get there.
+You don’t wanna massage the kale too early – otherwise it’ll dry out before you eat it.

 - Prep Time: 40 mins